Gelnovatch’s UVA Coaching Years

-33 consecutive program NCAA tournament appearances (longest active streak in the country)
+• 39 consecutive program NCAA tournament appearances (longest active streak in the history of college soccer)

 Gelnovatch’s International Coaching Years

-Assistant Coach USA Full National Team at Confederation Cup
+• Assistant Coach, USA Full National Team at Confederations Cup

-First Team All-American at the University of Virginia
+• 1986: First Team All-American at University of Virginia

-1987: Finished third in voting for National Player of the year
+• 1987: Finished third in voting for National Player of Year

 Gelnovatch as a Professional Player